alufers/ccaligner-gui/README.md

 To run CCAligner-gui you will need to place the `ccaligner` on your `PATH` or in the same directory as `ccaligner-gui`.
 Alternatively you can use the `CCALIGNER_PATH` envronment variable to point to a custom installation.

+:warning: Please keep in mind that `ccaligner` needs some dependencies beside the binary in its directory.
+For further information consult the CCAligner README.